-The application has been circulated to internal County departments.
+Prior to first reading, the application was circulated to internal County departments.
 Please see Appendix A for the full list of comments.
 The following is a brief summary of internal comments:

-- Concern for protection and retention of trees on steep slopes. - Consider conservation mechanisms for treed areas (e.g. ALUS, Conservation Easement). - The proposed redistricting is considered low risk, provided that the property continues to be used for agricultural purposes. - Geotechnical study recommended for new approaches within steep slope areas. - The proposed use and eventual subdivision is in-line with the overall intention of land subdivision for this area as identified in the MDP. - Recommended speed limit reduction at/near proposed approach locations due to road curvature.
+- Concern for protection and retention of trees on steep slopes. - Consider conservation mechanisms for treed areas (e.q.
+ALUS, Conservation Easement). - The proposed redistricting is considered low risk, provided that the property continues to be used for extensive agricultural purposes. - Geotechnical study recommended for new approaches within steep slope areas. - The proposed use and eventual subdivision is in-line with the overall intention of land subdivision for this area as identified in the MDP. - Recommended speed limit reduction at/near proposed approach locations due to road curvature.

-The applicant reviewed the comments and indicated that he is interested in entering into a conservation easement to protect the treed slopes, with a provision to allow for an access for the potential future agricultural subdivision.
+The applicant reviewed the internal Parkland County comments and indicated that he is interested in entering into a conservation easement to protect the treed slopes, with a provision to allow for an access for the potential future agricultural subdivision.
 Further geotechnical and engineering testing will form part of the requirements for applications for future subdivision and/or development.